how to Start a new project in app engine for linux with full details

 script: main.app

 Save (Ctrl+S or File>Save), and close the window.
 That's it!
-You now have all the code you need for a simple hello world program.
+You

 The next thing that the video goes over is the "Run" command in the GUI.
 All this command does is call the appropriate python script from the google app engine.
 Specifically, it calls the dev_appserver.py script.
 You can read up about the script by running: